ie3-institute/simona/docs/readthedocs/about.md

   Coupling with models from other domains, such as mobility simulations, enables the analysis of electric vehicle charging demand and its impact on grid operation.

 - **Synthetic Data Generation for Data‑Driven Methods:**
-  Generation of physically consistent synthetic grid operation data that can be used to develop and validate data‑driven approaches, for example machine‑learning‑based state estimation.
+  Generation of physically consistent synthetic grid operation data that can be used to develop and validate data‑driven approaches, for example machine‑learning‑based state estimation; see the {doc}`Neural State Estimation ` section.

+For an overview of the implemented functionalities, see the {doc}`Functionality ` section.

 ## Further Information and Contact Details